 Whilst there are countless films which, taken at face value, use the tried and tested capture-bind-kill style scenario, few accomplish the level of realism as Aussie thriller ‘Hounds of Love’.

-What ensues is a gruelling portrayal of a cat and mouse mind games, where manipulating abuse on both sides determines survival at any time.
+What ensues is a gruelling portrayal of a cat and mouse mind game where manipulating abuse on both sides determines survival at any time.

 Whilst I would struggle to put into words exactly what makes this work so powerful, what I will say is that writer/director Ben Young has put out a movie here which you will remember for a very long time.
-Whether it be the realistic performance of all three leads, the layered depth to their characters, the atmosphere created between the consistent tension between the group, where at times the balance of emotional superiority shifted, at times, a line of dialogue at a time.
+Whether it be the realistic performance of all three leads, the layered depth to their characters, the atmosphere created between the consistent tension between the group, where at times the balance of emotional superiority shifted in almost a line of dialogue at a time.

 Overall, I would struggle to say much more about how amazing ‘Hounds of Love’ is as a psycho-thriller without defaulting to hyperbole.
 It might not be a pleasant watch, and it won’t leave you for a while, but if that sort of thing is your bag, then I cannot see you starting your 2018 serial killer collection with a better example than this.